hibernatus-hacker/bardo/README.md

 ### 4. Forex (FX) Trading

 Evolves a trading strategy for foreign exchange markets using historical price data.
+This example demonstrates how neuroevolution can be applied to financial market forecasting and trading strategy development.

 ```elixir
 # Run with small parameters for quick testing